alisson-t-bucchi/cost-of-living-ai-ml/README.md

 │   └── visualization.py       # graphic generation function
 ```

-🛞 Usage
+## 🛞 Usage
-Run the Streamlit application.
+Run the Streamlit application:
 ```
 streamlit run <file-name>.py
 ```

-✏️ Code and ML trainning model:
+## ✏️ Code and ML trainning model:

 This app was organised in module, thus, see the full code in each file.
 Because of this, it's important show some aspects of ML trainning model here, see code below: